 We fear and fight until we realize, we are one.
-Now we can help everyone figure that out, too.
+Now we can help each other figure that out, too.

-Everything tries to tell us: nature.
-The love we feel for each other.
+Everything tries to tell us we are one.
+Nature.
 Animals.
 Music.
+The love we feel for each other.
 Poetry.
 Movement.
 Coincidences.
-The visions and psychic experiences that we have had since the beginning of time.
+The visions and psychic experiences that humans have had since the beginning of time.

 Our biggest challenge is our internal talking mind, especially when it gives us fear.

 Fear makes us cling to those who act tough.
 We let them do whatever they want if we feel powerless and think that they’ll protect us.

 There is no joy or peace in fear.
 It can be overcome by parenting ourselves and each other.